But faint, she rises from the waxing gloom

 A lock of gold transgresses there her thighs;

-Transfixed I stand ‘neath Botticelli skies.
+Transfixed I bask ‘neath Botticelli skies.

 © Loubert S Suddaby.
 All Rights Reserved.